ukjhsa/ADEF/doc/documentation.md

 ##### Usage
 - `register_type(...)` to register classes which can change the implementation class by class name in function `adef::register_type(...)` in `adef::init_adef(...)`.
 - `make_type(...)` to return the cloned class for the use.

+Some helpful global function:
 - `adef::make_and_setup_type(config, pm)` to get the class name from configuration, then do `make_type(...)` and call `setup(...)` of returning class.
 - `adef::make_and_setup_type(name, config, pm)` to get configuration of name and do `adef::make_and_setup_type(config, pm)`.

 ##### Design issue
 - the mechanism of Reflection
-    - because we want to change the implementation class by class name, there must has a storage that can get the instance by its name.
+    - because to change the implementation class by class name, there must has a storage that can get the instance by its name.
     - `PrototypeManager` is the storage and each class registered is derived from `Prototype`.

 ## Configuration